joldenb/wdi-orientation/README.md

 	- We try not to hold your hand
 		- There is a decent amount of failure that happens initially
 			- good to get that out of the way before starting work
-- Hard Work: 80-90hrs/wk minimum
+- Hard Work: More time than is comfortable every week till graduation
 - The maximum point of learning is right at the edge of learning and panic.
 ![learning zone](learning-zone.jpeg)
 - This experience is a rollercoaster.